 The end of the Civil War signaled a new era in Soviet relations with other countries.
 The Bolsheviks, shelving their hopes of an imminent world upheaval, sought to obtain the "breathing spell" which had been denied them in 1918 by the outbreak of civil conflict.
 Among the Western powers, by the same token, expectations of the impending collapse of Lenin's government had faded.
 Both sides desired more normal relations, and by the end of 1920 there was no reason why this desire should not be realized; the Allied blockade having been lifted and armed intervention in European Russia brought to a halt, the most serious obstacles to diplomatic recognition and a resumption of trade had been removed.
-During the course of the year, moreover, formal peace treaties had been concluded with Russia's Baltic neighbors, Finland, Estonia, Latvia, and Lithuania; and in February 1921 peace and friendship pacts were signed with Persia and Afghanistan, while a similar agreement with the Turks was in the offing.
-Meanwhile, Soviet emissaries, notably Krasin in London and Vorovsky in Rome, were negotiating trade agreements with a number of European nations, and the prospects were bright for a successful outcome.
+During the course of the year, moreover, formal peace treaties had been concluded with Russia's Baltic neighbors, Finland,

+1921 peace and friendship pacts were signed with Persia and Afghanistan, while a similar agreement with the Turks was in the offing.

+Krasin in London and Vorovsky in Rome, trade agreements with a number of European nations, the prospects were bright for a successful outcome.